mwmayerle/blog/README.md

 ## Dependencies
 Before generating your application, you will need:

-The Ruby language – version 2.4.2
+* The Ruby language – version 2.4.2
-The Rails gem – version 5.1
+* The Rails gem – version 5.1
+* Javascript ES6

 ## Installation
 To install this on your local machine, clone the repository, enter the repository, and then run bundler by typing